chuycepeda/python-ds/FB_plan.md

 	*Typical use:*

     	When you need a logical association between a key:value pair.

     	When you need fast lookup for your data, based on a custom key.

     	When your data is being constantly modified.
 Remember, dictionaries are mutable.

-    *Problem clues:*

-    	.
 	* <span style="color: #8AC258">ORDEREDDICT</span>

+		*Description*

+			An OrderedDict is a type of dictionary that remembers the order entries were added.

 		*Implementation:*

     		>>> from collections import OrderedDict